Statement of Purpose 2023

 Every child has the right to have contact with his/her family and friends’, providing this does not affect his/her safety and wellbeing.
 PCFS seek to ensure contact arrangements, where appropriate, are accurately and clearly detailed in the placement plan.
 Necessary risk assessments will be undertaken in conjunction with the Local Authority.

 Foster Parents are supported and receive training to enable them to support and promote contact for all children and young people.
-PCFS also have a NACC accredited contact centre and a pool of trained supervisors.
+PCFS also have a NACC accredited Family Time (Contact)centre and a pool of trained supervisors.

 Preparation for Adulthood

 PCFS fully recognise the need to adequately prepare young people in our care for adulthood and independence.
-Within the care planning process, PCFS use a range of activities and target setting including a life skills folder dependent on the young person’s ability and learning style.
-These are provided to every young person over the age of 14 years to filter into their pathway planning.
-It is set out in small manageable steps enabling the young Person, Foster Parent and the Supervising Social Worker to evidence any gaps in the young person’s independent living skills before they are required to live away from the foster home.
+Within the care planning process, PCFS use a range of activities and target setting supporting life skills through an Independence Skills Assessment which considers the young person’s ability and learning style and level of development.
+These are provided to every secondary school age young person to filter into their pathway planning.
+It is set out in small manageable steps enabling the Young Person, Foster Parent and the Supervising Social Worker to evidence any gaps in the young person’s independent living skills before they are required to live away from the foster home.

-Every child and young person will be encouraged and supported to develop their full potential, be involved in decision making about their lives providing access to an Independent Mentor Advocate and have access to high quality education as well as access to their family, their friends and anyone else significant in their life.
+Every child and young person will be encouraged and supported to develop their full potential, be involved in decision making about their lives and have access to the Children and Young People’s designated PCFS ‘Say It!’ champion for support.

-Every child and young person will be cared for by adults who offer respect, concern, affection and experience appropriate to meet their individual needs.
+Every child and young person will be cared for by adults who offer respect, nurturing, affection and experience appropriate to meet their individual needs.